marvin1099/Forceaudiodevice/README.md

 # Working
 Still working an auto installer you wat to run it ad this to the Task Scheduler
--add trigger for on system start
+- add trigger for on system start
--select run with highest privileges
+- select run with highest privileges
--add run a progamm in actions with this:
+- add run a progamm in actions with this:
-  -script: C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe
+  - script: C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe
-  -argument: -windowstyle hidden .\Setaudio.ps1
+  - argument: -windowstyle hidden .\Setaudio.ps1
-  -start in: ***YOUR SCRIPT PATH***
+  - start in: ***YOUR SCRIPT PATH***